-In order to apply for all federal and state financial aid programs, students must complete the Free Application for Federal Student Aid (FAFSA) at https://fafsa.ed.gov/.
+In order to apply for all federal and state financial aid programs, students must complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
 This form is used to determine the ability of the student (and family) to contribute financially toward an education.
 Students must reapply for financial aid each year.

-The Financial Aid Office recommends that students file the FAFSA by March 15 of each new filing year.
-By filing the form by March15, the Financial Aid Office will have the ability to notify students of their financial aid eligibility prior to the summer term billing.
-Students who file financial aid forms after March 15 may not know their status until after the term begins.
+The Financial Aid Office recommends that students file the FAFSA by March 1 of each new filing year.
+By filing the form by March 1, the Financial Aid Office will have the ability to notify students of their financial aid eligibility prior to the summer term billing.
+Students who file financial aid forms after March 1 may not know their status until after the term begins.

 The Financial Aid Office may request additional documentation to support a student's request for financial assistance.
-Parents and the student may be required to submit a federal tax transcript and maybe their W-2s.
-A student's financial aid package cannot be finalized until all requested documentation has been received and reviewed by the Financial Aid office
+Parents and the student may be required to submit a federal tax transcript and W-2 forms.
+A student's financial aid package cannot be finalized until all requested documentation has been received and reviewed by the Financial Aid office.